Please visit our Covid update page here.

 While our wish is to provide all who come on retreat at IMS with an environment most conducive to deepening meditation practice, there are practical limitations regarding the level of support we can reasonably offer.
 The following information outlines these limitations – please read this before your retreat begins.

 In particular, we are unable and unqualified to provide medical and psychological care.
-For this reason, we request that – apart from unforeseen emergencies – you take care of your own health needs during your stay at IMS.
+For this reason, we request that – apart from unforeseen emergencies – you take care of your own health needs, and help protect the health of others by wearing a mask if you’re experiencing signs of sickness.

 Participation in IMS programs is at the discretion of the teachers and IMS administration at all times.
 If, in the opinion of IMS, you are unable to continue to participate productively in your retreat, you may be asked to leave.